luismiguelcasadodiaz/mongoDB/README.md

 # mongoDB
-The aim of this exercise is learn a littel bit about this NOSQL database.
+The aim of this exercise is learn a little bit about this NOSQL database.

+The leasson is a BOOK CRUD (Create, read, update, delete) exercise.

-## Create a free cloud instance wiht Atlas
+## Create a free cloud instance with Atlas

 I did it in a data center from GCP in Belgium.
 It is a shared vCPU & RAM M0 sandbox with an storage space of 512 MB.
 It uses a MongoDb6.0 wiht no Backup policy.